 What is Medicaid?

-Medicaid is a word that generates many responses, perhaps because it is a collection of programs intended to address a multitude of different circumstances.
-Medicaid is also a term that is accompanied by misconceptions, misunderstanding and general confusion, perhaps because it is a complex tangle of federal rules and regulations which are then subject to interpretation and implementation by each state in its own fashion.
+Medicaid is a word that generates many responses, perhaps because medicaid is a collection of programs intended to address a multitude of different circumstances.
+Medicaid is also a term that is accompanied by misconceptions, misunderstanding and general confusion, perhaps because Medicaid is a complex tangle of federal rules and regulations which are then subject to interpretation and implementation by each state in its own fashion.

 However, when continued home care for your spouse or other loved one is no longer reasonably possible or a health crisis requires immediate long term care then, while overwhelmed by the circumstance and terrified by the financial consequence of anticipated future monthly expenses, Medicaid becomes an invaluable resource.
-Currently the monthly cost for care at a skilled nursing facility in Volusia County ranges from $8,000 to $10,000.
-After Medicaid approval, the Applicant’s monthly cost for care is equivalent to the Applicant’s gross monthly income from all sources less the allowed retention of $105.00.
+Currently the monthly cost for care at a skilled nursing facility in Volusia County ranges from $8,500 to $11,000.
+After Medicaid approval, the Applicant’s monthly cost for care is equivalent to the Applicant’s gross monthly income from all sources less the allowed retention of $130.00 for “Personal Needs”.
 The monetary motivation is evident.

 Contrary to popular misunderstanding…

 The Medicaid program pertaining to long term care is not a poverty program.
-Although the Applicant’s Countable Assets must be less than $2,000 at time of eligibility, the Applicant may, among other things, own a house, a car (a second vehicle if more than 7 years old) and have a retirement account (like an IRA, etc.) of any amount if over 70½ years of age.
-And the Applicant’s spouse can have all that plus other Countable Assets of nearly $124,000.
+Although the Applicant’s Countable Assets must be less than $2,000 at time of eligibility, the Applicant may, among other things, own a house, a car (a second vehicle if more than 7 years old) and have a retirement account (IRA, etc.) of any amount if over 72 years of age and distributions are limited to RMD amount.
+And the Applicant’s spouse can have all that plus other Countable Assets of over $130,000.
 For a married couple compliance with Medicaid rules can preserve the financial independence of the non-Applicant spouse.
 For a single person the rules, at the very least, permit something other than a legacy of unpaid bills and funeral expenses.

 A Complex Labyrinth…